Deque

 Clear : Reset the Deque.

-Deque class is similar to queue.
+Deque class is similar to .

 When adding an element at the front Deque, There are three scenarios, 1.
 If the Deque is Empty then same as addBack method ({1}) 2.
 When an element is removed from the front of the Deque ({2}),lowestCount will be greater > zero,